evals

 Specific Prompt Instruction Tracking

-For individual response evaluation, we've shifted from broad quality dimensions to specific instruction adherence.
+For individual response evaluation, I've shifted from broad quality dimensions to specific instruction adherence.
+Consider the difference:

 Vague: "Is the response well-formatted?"